The Last Generation

 The Phrase “ The Last Generation” has been supposed by many that have suffered the scourge of tribulations over almost two millenniums.

 To every believer in Christ that was familiar with Christ's teachings of end-time events were keenly aware that there would be the last generation still alive at His Second Coming.

 The greatest scholars and the keenest minds have tried to answer with some certainty the questions of this prophetical discourse and dual prophecy but came up short for more than 1900 years.

-The actual phrase is a calculable phrase which originates from the words of Jesus Christ in His famous prophetical discourse about the generation that will still be alive when He comes back to earth at His Second Coming.
+The actual phrase is a calculable phrase that originates from the words of Jesus Christ in His famous prophetical discourse about the generation that will still be alive when He comes back to earth at His Second Coming.

 The “Olivet Discourse” is an overview of the last days that would transpire before He would return to set up His Kingdom on earth.